What’s the most important part of a thriving business?

 You build loyalty by delivering a good feeling.

-Again, Ramit is a great example of that.
+Again, Ramit is a great example.

 He had about 10 different mini-case studies in that email.